Start your day with Healthy Strawberry Muffins. These easy gluten free muffins are made with strawberry yogurt.

-This Healthy Strawberry Muffins recipe is a great way to start your day.
+This Healthy Strawberry Muffins recipe is a great for breakfast.

 Another way you can rev up your breakfast is by putting dabs of yogurt on this strawberry muffins recipe instead of butter.
 A much smarter choice, don’t you think?